-This level of criteria for assessing manufacturing begins the analysis and the evaluation of the producibility and manufacturability of the proposed system concepts through analytical modeling and simulations and/or laboratory experiments.
+This level of criteria for assessing manufacturing begins with the analysis and evaluation of the producibility and manufacturability of the proposed system concepts through analytical modeling and simulations and/or laboratory experiments.
 System concepts comparative cost models, analyses, and budgets are identified.
-Manufacturing and quality requirements for proposed system concepts identified and analyzed, including initial quality risks and issues, facility capabilities and capacity, and initial materials planning.
-This level of readiness is typical of technologies in Applied Research and Advanced Development.
+Manufacturing and quality requirements for proposed system concepts are identified and analyzed, including initial quality risks and issues, facility capabilities and capacity, and initial materials planning.
+This level of readiness is typical of technologies in Applied Research and Advanced Technology Development.
 Experimental hardware models have been developed in a laboratory environment that may possess limited functionality.

-MRL 4: Capability to produce prototype component in a laboratory environment to at least TRL 4.
-This level indicates that the technologies are ready for TMRR phase, the Technology Maturation & Risk Reduction Phase of acquisition).
+MRL 4: Capability to produce prototype components in a laboratory environment

+This level of manufacturing maturity is an exit criterion for the Materiel Solution Analysis (MSA) Phase approaching a Milestone A decision.
 Manufacturing and quality risks have been identified and included in the Analysis of Alternatives (AoA).
 These risks lead to building prototypes and documented mitigation plans.
-At this point, required investments, such as capital, manufacturing technology development, and risk mitigation have been identified.
+At this point, required investments such as capital, manufacturing technology development, and risk mitigation have been identified.
 Process variables, manufacturing, materials, and special requirement cost drivers have been identified, and cost driver uncertainty has been quantified.
-Initial producibility assessments of preferred material solution have been completed.
-Initial Key Performance Parameters have been identified as well as any requirements for special tooling, special handling, manufacturing skill sets, and workforce requirements and availability of facilities.
+Initial producibility assessments of preferred material solution completed.
+Initial Key Performance Parameters (KPP) have been identified as well as any requirements for special tooling, special handling, manufacturing skill sets, and workforce requirements and availability of facilities.